Making Tax Digital: 8 common myths busted

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records

 Myth 7.
-Digital record keeping is going to be a huge hassle
+Digital record-keeping is going to be a huge hassle

-In FreeAgent’s 2017 survey of small business owners, customers reported that switching to FreeAgent’s accounting software saved them a day a month on average, compared to their previous bookkeeping method.
+It might take a bit of time to get used to new software, but when you do you’ll reap the rewards.
+In FreeAgent’s 2020 survey of small business owners, customers reported that switching to FreeAgent’s accounting software saved them seven and a half hours a month on average, compared to their previous bookkeeping method.

 Myth 8.
 Switching to digital accounting is going to be incredibly stressful